 If you want to see the coastline of Cinque Terre, which is absolutely incredible, you’ll want to take a boat tour to see it all.
 This tour offers an all-day tour up and down the coast and they also serve you a homemade Ligurian meal!
 Eating pasta with that view?!
 What could be better?
 You can book the tour here.

 Where to Stay in Cinque Terre

-I kind of showed up to the area with my four kids blind, without a game plan, without really doing any research, except or “where to stay in Cinque Terre” when trying to decide which town to book an Airbnb in.
+I kind of showed up to the area with my four kids blind, without a game plan, without really doing any research, except or “where to stay in Cinque Terre” when trying to decide which town to book a VRBO in.

 You really can’t go wrong staying in any of the five towns that make up the Cinque Terre.
 They are all very close together and easily accessible by a 5-minute train, by ferry, or by hiking.

 When searching for where to stay in Cinque Terre, be sure that the apartment, B&B, or hotel is actually in one of the five cities.
 Look on a map!
 I think staying in La Spezia is just fine, but if you actually want to be in the Cinque Terre, you’ll need to stay in one of the five villages.